rykann/android-todo/README.md

 Building this app was pretty straightforward.
 The CodePath guide on how to start an activity and pass data between activities was useful, as were the Android developer docs.

+**Update 9/20/2015:**
+When I switched to SQLite for persistence, I spent some time looking at the different ORMs listed in the CodePath guide, as well as some others.
+There didn't seem to be a clear winner, and many of the projects weren't very active.
+I decided to go with [ActiveAndroid](https://github.com/pardom/ActiveAndroid) for its popularity and decent documentation.

 ## License